IBM/workshop-setup/docs/MKDOCS.md

       - run: mkdocs gh-deploy --force
 ```

-5. Create a new file `mkdocs.yml`,
+5. In the root folder of your project, create a new file `~/mkdocs.yml`,

 ```
 # Project information